Toloka/docs-tolokers/en/common/referal-rules.md

 ## What are bonuses given for? {#section_nj1_pft_klb}

-- For tasks performed by a friend.
-A task is considered completed if the requester accepts it.
+- For projects performed by a friend.
+A project is considered completed if the requester accepts it.
 - For bonuses that a friend received from requesters.
 The requester can grant bonuses to Tolokers.

 {% note warning %}